Corey Harawira-Naera: 2025

+Statistics

 Controversy

 On 10 March 2020, Harawira-Naera and teammate Jayden Okunbor were stood down by Canterbury two days before the start of the 2020 NRL season after it was alleged that while on a pre-season trip to Port Macquarie earlier in March they brought two teenage schoolgirls to the team hotel where sexual activity may have taken place.
 Okunbor is alleged to have met the girl during a visit to a local school, while Harawira-Naera met one of the girls independent to that visit.
 Both players were asked to "show cause" why the NRL should not cancel or suspend their registrations as players.

 On 11 March 2020, it was announced that because of the two players actions, new major sponsor Rashays had cancelled their $2 million sponsorship with the club.
 Rashays had signed on to become Canterbury's front of shirt sponsor.
 Rashays owner Rami Ykmour released a statement saying "It’s a shame two players could wreck it for everyone, It’s disgusting.
 It's repulsive, to be honest.
 That’s something else.
 If they sack them, I would stand by the club and the NRL’s decision".

 On 1 April 2020, Harawira-Naera had his contract terminated by Canterbury-Bankstown and was also deregistered by the NRL.
 Canterbury released a statement saying "The NRL have today deregistered both Jayden Okunbor and Corey Harawira-Naera with immediate effect and as a result their playing contracts with the Bulldogs have been cancelled, The conduct of the two players, on the eve of our final trial match, demonstrated an unacceptable lack of respect for their teammates, their coach and club officials, our hosts in Port Macquarie and fans of the game everywhere".

 On 8 April 2020, both players opted to appeal their contract terminations at an NRL Appeals Tribunal (an independent hearing headed by high court judge Ian Callinan AC QC).

 On 13 July 2020, the NRL Appeals Tribunal agreed (with the players appeal) that the punishment was too harsh, reversing the decision to deregister both Harawira-Naera and Jayden Okunbor effective immediately.
 Harawira-Neara received a retrospective 10 game ban (from the date of contract termination), and a $15,000 fine.
 Jayden Okunbor was retrospectively given a 14 game ban (from the date of contract termination), a $22,500 fine and a course of counselling / community service.

 Upon winning his appeal, Harawira-Naaera asked the Canterbury club for a release and signed a 2.5 year contract with the Canberra Raiders.

 On 2 February 2021, it was revealed that Harawira-Naera had been pulled over on Christmas Day in 2020 and charged with high-range drink driving.
 The matter was later passed onto the NRL Integrity Unit.
 The breach notice proposes Harawira-Naera be suspended for 2 matches and fined $10,000.
 He must also complete an education program as directed by the NRL.